cmendible/cmendible.github.io/content/posts/2016/2016-05-06-nhinsights-an-oraclemanageddataclientdriver-for-nhibernate-and-application-insights.md

 description: NHInsights an OracleManagedDataClientDriver for NHibernate and Application Insights
 images: ["/wp-content/uploads/2016/05/download.png"]
-tags: ["ApplicationInsights", "NHibernate", "Oracle", "OracleManagedDataClientDriver", "Telemetry"]
+tags: ["application onsights", "nhibernate", "oracle"]
 title: NHInsights an OracleManagedDataClientDriver for NHibernate and Application Insights
 ---